 The respiratory care associate degree is a sequence of courses that prepares students for careers in the field of respiratory care.
 Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes specialized training in areas such as pulmonary and cardiac pharmacology, medical gases, humidity/aerosol therapy, positive pressure ventilation, incentive spirometry, patient assessment, postural drainage, percussion/vibration, assessment of diseases and conditions, critical respiratory care, advanced critical care monitoring, pulmonary function testing, and pediatric and neonatal respiratory care.
-Program graduates receive a respiratory care associate degree which qualifies them to take the examinations to become a Registered Respiratory Therapist.
+Program graduates receive a respiratory care associate degree which qualifies them to take the examinations to become Registered Respiratory Therapists.
+The goal of the program is to prepare graduates with the demonstrated competence in cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists.
+(RRTs).
+The standards for the program can be viewed by clicking here.